netdata/netdata/database/engine/README.md

 Each **datafile** has two **journal files** with metadata related to the stored data in the **datafile**.

-- journal file v1, with filename suffix `.njf`, holds information about the transactions in its **datafile** and provides the ability to recover as much data as possible, in case either the datafile or the journal files get corrupted.
+- **journal file v1**, with filename suffix `.njf`, holds information about the transactions in its **datafile** and provides the ability to recover as much data as possible, in case either the datafile or the journal files get corrupted.
 This journal file has a maximum transaction size of 4KB, so in case data are corrupted on disk transactions of 4KB are lost.
 Each transaction holds the metadata of one **extent** (this is why DBENGINE supports up to 64 pages per extent).

-- journal file v2, with filename suffix `.njfv2`, which is a disk-based index for all the **pages** and **extents**.
+- **journal file v2**, with filename suffix `.njfv2`, which is a disk-based index for all the **pages** and **extents**.
 This file is memory mapped at runtime and is consulted to find where the data of a metric are in the datafile.
 This journal file is automatically re-created from **journal file v1** if it is missing.
 It is safe to delete these files (when Netdata does not run).
 Netdata will re-create them on the next run.
 Journal files v2 are supported in Netdata Agents with version `netdata-1.37.0-115-nightly`.
 Older versions maintain the journal index in memory.

 Database rotation is achieved by deleting the oldest **datafile** (and its journals) and creating a new one (with its journals).